-After a revision of a source file has been integrated into a target, that revision is skipped in subsequent integrations to the same target.
-To force the integration of already-integrated files, specify the -f option when you issue the p4 integrate command.
+After a revision of a source file has been merged into a target, that revision is skipped in subsequent merges to the same target.
+To force the merging of already-merged files, specify the -f option when you issue the p4 merge command.